 ime indeed seems to accelerate.
 We just blew past Ruby's 10 year anniversary and almost missed it.
 Our first event, a rehearsal dinner, was held October 10, 2011, and our grand opening was November 4 of that year.
 We've never been good at celebrating the milestones.

-We'll celebrate in a fashion by recalling the primary achievement (or fool's errand) - the conversion of a derelict structure into what we believe to be Nashville's finest small independent venue.
+We'll celebrate in a fashion by recalling the primary achievement (or fool's errand) - the conversion of a derelict structure into what we believe to be Nashville's finest small independent event and wedding venue.

 As we reflect, we're struck by the youthful optimism we had.
 When we purchased the Blakemore Primitive Baptist Church there were squirrels in the attic, feral cats in the basement, a 3-foot high pile of years-old mail inside the front door, remains of a homeless encampment attached to the building, and unsavory paraphernalia in the park parking lot.
 I'm sure there were many more fun discoveries, but we've pushed them from our memory.
 Long story short, no one expected us to save the building.